Communication Research

 REKNEW projects

-REKNEW projects research ways Augmentative and Alternative Communication or AAC can support children and adults with acquired or developmental disabilities as they experience complex communication impairments.
+REKNEW projects research ways Augmentative and Alternative Communication (AAC) can support children and adults with acquired or developmental disabilities as they experience complex communication impairments.

-Dr. Melanie Fried-Oken and team partner with Northeastern University to develop a communication system, also known as a brain-computer interface for persons with minimal movement and speech.
-The system uses brain signals to select rapidly displayed letters for message construction in people who are locked-in.
+The REKNEW lab, under the leadership of Dr. Melanie Fried-Oken, partners with Northeastern University, Michigan Technological University, and the University of Washington to develop and evaluate a new communication system known as a brain-computer interface for persons with minimal movement and speech.
+The system uses brain signals to select rapidly displayed letters for message construction in people who are locked in.
+The BCI-FIT partners have formed the Consortium for Accessible Multimodal Brain-Body Interfaces, called CAMBI.
+They are currently testing the BCI communication system in the homes of people with severe speech and physical impairments.

 Classroom AAC: developing an augmentative and alternative communication intervention for preschoolers with severe disabilities